LukasBommes/PV-Hawk/docs/source/using_own_data.rst

   Exemplary target for calibrating a thermal IR camera. (a) shows a visual image and (b) and (c) are thermal images.

-[maybe it is sufficient to provide the rough parameters, i.e. correct focal length, perfect image center and zero distortion] [mention that these are only initial parameters and they are further optimized during the OpenSfM procedure] [mention option to perform calibration with a custom script or matlab and provide camera matrix and distortion coefficients manually as JSON file]

 .. _video_recording: